Rajmund Andrzejczak: Military career

-Andrzejczak began his military carrier as a platoon commander (2nd Infantry Regiment located in the city of Giżycko).
+Andrzejczak began his military career as a platoon commander (2nd Infantry Regiment located in the city of Giżycko).
 Between 1993 and 1996 he served as a commander of a tank company within the 15th Mechanised Brigade.
 From 1996 till 1998 he served in 4th Armoured Cavalry Brigade.
 He also served as chief of staff (1998–1999) and as deputy commander (2001–2003) of the Lithuanian-Polish Peace Force Battalion (LITPOLBAT).